kuldeepsingh-ms/CosmosWorkshop/1-SQLQuery.md

 You can read more about these tags [here](https://docs.microsoft.com/en-us/rest/api/cosmos-db/collections).

 ## Exercise 2 - Write SQL queries to get below results:
-1. Get `AndersenFamily` data.
+1. Return `AndersenFamily` data.
-2. Get Family Name, City, County and State in below format.
+2. Return Family Name, City, County and State in below format.
     ```json
     [
       {